Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Physical damage to electrical components can also lead to malfunctions.
 Inspect wires, cables, and other components for any signs of wear and tear, such as cracks, breaks, or exposed wires.
 This can be a result of physical stress, environmental factors, or even pests that may have chewed through the wiring.
 Identifying and addressing any physical damage is crucial in preventing further issues and ensuring the safety of your electrical system.

-In summary, conducting a visual inspection by checking for loose connections and looking for physical damage is essential in troubleshooting electrical problems.
+In summary, conducting a by checking for loose connections and looking for physical damage is essential in troubleshooting electrical problems.
 By being thorough in your inspection, you can pinpoint potential issues and take the necessary steps to address them before they escalate into more significant problems.
 Remember, safety should always be a top priority when working with electricity.

 Testing with Multimeter